-The FSSI Wireless BPAs are set up to include no-cost devices as service enabled devices which are included with the purchase of service plans.
+The FSSI Wireless program is set up to include no-cost devices as service enabled devices which are included with the purchase of service plans.
 In addition, there are options to purchase additional devices.
 This requirement should be stated in your RFQ depending on the requirements of your agency.
-Note: It is likely that the no-cost devices the contractor offers will not be the higher-end or latest-release devices.
-Open market items can be included as a requirement of your agency and purchased through the BPA.
+Note: It is likely that the no-cost devices the contractor offers will be one or two generations behind current offerings.
+Open market items can be included as a requirement of your agency and purchased through the program.

-Devices offered on the FSSI Wireless BPAs are excluded from TAA coverage.
+Devices offered via the FSSI Wireless program are excluded from TAA coverage.
 The GSA Schedule contractor has modified the contract to include zero dollar (no-cost) service enabling devices (including, but not limited to cellular phones), bundling the devices with service.
 The service enabling devices are offered on an as-available basis and may or may not be domestic end product or end product of a designated country.

 The devices are not available through this contract apart from ordering cellular service.
 Cellular service is one of several services excluded from the World Trade Organization Government Procurement Agreement and the other Free Trade Agreement executed by the United States Government.
 See FAR 25.401 (b).
 The wireless service offered under this contract has been determined by the GSA Schedule Contracting Officer to be domestic in origin.
 See FAR 25.402 (a)(2).